cpaterno/csc-212-s18/lab-08/README.md

 ```
 g++ -std=c++11 darray.cc main.cc -o lab8
 ```
-To run your program, run the following command
+To test your code, run the following command
 ```
 ./lab8
 ```
+The above line will test all but your validation checking.
+To test your validation checking, use the bash script `vtest.sh`. **(Explain this in more detail in next commit)**

 You will be writing the unimplemented functions in the `DArray` class.
 You can run the main method in `main.cc` to test the functions as you implement them.